Home > Blog > eBikes, Kid's Bikes, Mountain Bikes, oh my. Which Car Rack is Best for My Bike?

-On the trunk side, the Bones, Bones EX or SUPERBones are all excellent options.
-As for hitch racks, the Bones Hitch or Glide EX are our go-to choices.
-Although if you have a step-through bike, we encourage you to purchase a Bike Beam to ensure proper transport.
+On the trunk side, the Bones or SUPERBones are superb options.
+As for hitch racks, the Bones Hitch is the go-to choice.
+Although, keep in mind, if you have a step-through bike, we encourage you to purchase a Bike Beam to ensure proper transport.

-The Bones EX is a great hauling option for your fleet's workhorses.
+The SUPERBones is a great hauling option for your fleet's workhorses.

 Stylish is as stylish does.
-Roadies and triathletes have a reputation of being particular about which components go on their prized rig, and make sure they look good doing it.
-That commitment to style is one we can appreciate.
-After all, design is at the heart of every bike rack we ship from our Madison, Wisconsin, headquarters.
+Roadies and triathletes have a reputation of being particular about which components go on their prized rig, and you better look good doing it.
+That commitment to style is one we can appreciate, after all design is at the heart of every bike rack we ship from our Madison, Wisconsin, headquarters.

 Carbon has become the frame material of choice among the racing sect, and for good reason.
-It's lighter, absorbs vibrations better and basically makes you feel like you're riding a cloud.
-A really, really fast cloud.
+It’s lighter, absorbs vibrations better and basically makes you feel like you’re riding a really fast cloud.

-For these carbon set-ups, there's no better choice than the SuperClamp EX platform racks.
-This hitch rack will never touch the bike’s frame, as it transports the bike by holding the front and rear wheel with dual shepard's hooks.
+For these carbon set-ups, there’s no better choice than the SuperClamp EX platform racks.
+This hitch rack will never come into contact with the frame of the bike, as it transports the bike by holding the front and rear wheel with dual shepard’s hooks.
 Plus, the wheel tray has a special groove designed to specifically cradle a skinny tire.
 This configuration just so happens to be the most secure way to haul a bicycle, thereby ensuring your little slice of heaven is in safe hands.

-Transport your prized rig safely and securely with the SuperClamp EX hitch rack.
+Transport your prized rig safely and securely with the SuperClamp hitch rack

 For those sporting old school steel roadsters and eye-catching aluminum builds, the SUPERBones is right up your alley.
 This trunk rack is designed to the hilt with sleek lines, an internal strap management system, and integrated locks that secure bike to rack and rack to car to help deter anyone eyeing up your ride.